oakes/java-assignments/curriculum-alternative/README.md

 This is an alternative curriculum.
-The primary differences from the standard curriculum are:

-1. The lessons are intended to be more standalone rather than multi-day projects.
-2. Several topics have been removed and the pace is slower.
-3. It uses Eclipse instead of IntelliJ.
+Compared to the standard curriculum, several topics have been removed to slow down the pace, and it uses Eclipse instead of IntelliJ.

 ## Week 1 - Basics of Programming